cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 **Accounts** which define handlers for **module messages** are known as **modules**.

+A **message**'s code handler can provide optional metadata about the message and its behavior.
+In the current design, the only part of the handler metadata which is standardized at this level is an enum value, **volatility**, which describes the behavior of the handler with respect to state.
+This enum can be one of the following values:
+* `Stateful`: the handler is stateful and may modify state and cause other side effects
+* `ReadOnly`: the handler is read-only and will not modify state or cause side effects, such handlers cannot call stateful handlers
+* `Pure`: the handler cannot read or write state, cause side effects and can only call other pure handlers

+For the time being, further standardization around message metadata is expected to be done at other levels of the stack, and as far as this specification is concerned, message metadata should be considered opaque bytes.

 ### Account Lifecycle

 Accounts can be created, destroyed and migrated to new code handlers.